furqanistic/deployment/README.md

 ---

-# 19. Install PM2
+# 23. Install PM2

-If you start your API with:
+If you run:

 ```bash
 node index.js
 ```

-the API will stop when you close SSH.
+and then close your SSH connection, the Node.js application will stop.

-PM2 keeps it running.
+PM2 keeps the application running.

-Install:
+Install PM2:

 ```bash
 npm install -g pm2